isabella232/advertising-cloud.en/help/dsp/reports/report-settings.md

 **[!UICONTROL Destination Type]:** Choose one of the following destination types:

-* *[!UICONTROL Email]:* To specify email address(es) to which to send completed reports or notifications if the report is canceled because of errors.
-To specify multiple addresses, separate them with commas or spaces.
 * *[!UICONTROL S3]:* To send the completed report to one or more [!DNL Amazon Simple Storage Service] ([!DNL Amazon S3]) locations, which you'll specify in the **[!UICONTROL Destination Name]** field.
+* *[!UICONTROL sFTP]:* To send the completed report to one or more SFTP locations, which you'll specify in the **[!UICONTROL Destination Name]** field.
 * *[!UICONTROL FTP]:* To send the completed report to one or more FTP locations, which you'll specify in the **[!UICONTROL Destination Name]** field.
-* *[!UICONTROL sFTP]:* To send the completed report to one or more sFTP locations, which you'll specify in the **[!UICONTROL Destination Name]** field.
 * *[!UICONTROL FTP SSL] (Currently in Beta):* To send the completed report to one or more FTP SSL locations, which you'll specify in the **[!UICONTROL Destination Name]** field.
+* *[!UICONTROL Email]:* To specify email address(es) to which to send completed reports or notifications if the report is canceled because of errors.
+To specify multiple addresses, separate them with commas or spaces.

 >[!NOTE]
 >
->* You can't change the destination type once you save the report.
+> You can't change the destination type once you save the report.
->
->* If the report is configured for delivery to an FTP or [!DNL Amazon S3] location, you won't receive notifications if the report is canceled because of errors.
-If you don't receive the reports that you expect, then contact your [!DNL Adobe] account manager to find out why.

 **[!UICONTROL Destination Name]:** (S3, FTP, sFTP, and FTP SSL destination types only) The names of the report destinations to which the custom report will be sent.